Diffuse Supernova Neutrino Background Search at Super-Kamiokande: Data reduction

 \subsection{Selected events in the final data samples}

 Here we discuss the behavior of the observed data after the cuts.
 In particular, the impact of spallation, $d_\mathrm{eff}$, and the other positron candidate selection cuts on data is shown in Fig.~\ref{fig:datacutflow}.
-This figure allows to estimate the amount of spallation and radioactive backgrounds that need to be removed, since these backgrounds cannot be currently simulated.
+As shown in this figure, for reconstructed energies below 20~MeV contributions from spallation and radioactivity near the wall are significant.
 To validate our background modeling and neutron tagging procedure we also compare the observed data to the background expectations after the noise reduction, multiple spallation cuts, DSNB positron candidate selection, and neutron tagging cuts.
 To simplify the interpretation of the data, we impose the same neutron tagging cut, with a 20\% signal efficiency, for all energies.
 While most spallation cuts are removed in order to focus on neutron tagging, multiple spallation cuts are conserved in order to avoid contaminating the neutron detection window with isotope decays ---an effect not accounted in the mistag rate predictions.
 The predicted and observed event spectra are shown in Fig.~\ref{fig:nospacut} and agree within uncertainties.

 After the cuts derived in Section~\ref{subsec:cutoptspec} are applied, we find 102 events with exactly one neutron in 7.5$-$79.5~MeV.
 For these events, the distribution of the time difference between the neutron and the prompt event is shown in Fig.~\ref{fig:neutrontime}.
 Fitting this distribution by an exponential plus a constant, as is done in the $^{241}$Am/Be calibration, yields a time constant of $\tau = 154 \pm 104~\mu$s, which is compatible with the expected neutron capture time in water.
 In the 15.5$-$79.5~MeV region, that will be used for the spectral analysis, we also find 248 events with zero neutrons and 9 events with more than one neutron.
 The observation times and reconstructed vertices for these events are shown in Figs.~\ref{fig:timeseries} and \ref{fig:eventpositions}.
 No event time cluster has been observed and the time-dependence of the event rate is consistent with the livetime variations over the SK-IV period.
 Events are also uniformly distributed all over the FV, irrespective of the number of neutrons.
 The space and time distributions of the selected events are therefore consistent with what is expected for DSNB candidates.